 Most of the metals and semiconductors are composed of many tiny crystalline grains.
-These grains meet at their edges and can have a major impact on the solid’s properties.
+These grains meet at their edges and can significantly impact the solid’s properties.

-When boundaries between the grains called coherent twin boundary (CTB), this adds valuable properties to specific materials, particularly at the nanoscale.
-These crystals boundaries tend to increase the crystalline materials strength while preserving its ability to be deformed, unlike most other processes that add strength.
+When boundaries between the grains are called coherent twin boundaries (CTB), this adds valuable properties to specific materials, particularly at the nanoscale.
+These crystal boundaries tend to increase the strength of the crystalline material while preserving its ability to be deformed, unlike most other processes that add strength.

 Now, MIT scientists have discovered a mechanism to deform these twin crystal boundaries.
-In spite of desires, surprisingly a material’s precious stone grains can some of the time slide along these CTBs.
+Despite desires, surprisingly, a material’s precious stone grains can sometimes slide along these CTBs.

-Each crystal in the boundary composed of a 3D array of atoms in a lattice structure.
-All atoms are exactly similar to the atoms in a mirror-symmetrical location on the other side.
-Many scientists suggest that its lattice structure incorporate nanoscale CTBs to have much greater strength than the same crystalline materials with random grain boundaries, without losing another useful property called ductility.
+Each crystal in the boundary comprises a 3D array of atoms in a lattice structure.
+All atoms are exactly similar to those in a mirror-symmetrical location on the other side.
+Many scientists suggest that its lattice structure incorporates nanoscale CTBs to have much greater strength than the same crystalline materials with random grain boundaries without losing another useful property called ductility.

-The research has shown that under certain kinds of loads these grains can slide along the boundary.
-Understanding its properties could pave the way to better engineer material properties to optimize them for specific applications.
+The research has shown that these grains can slide along the boundary under certain loads.
+Understanding its properties could pave the way to better engineering material properties to optimize them for specific applications.

-Ming Dao, a principal research scientist at MIT said, “A lot of high-strength nanocrystalline materials [with grains sizes measured in less than 100 nanometers] have low ductility and fatigue properties, sand failure grows quite quickly with a little stretching.
+Ming Dao, a principal research scientist at MIT, said, “A lot of high-strength nanocrystalline materials [with grains sizes measured in less than 100 nanometers] have low ductility and fatigue properties, and failure grows quite quickly with a little stretching.
 Conversely, in the metals that incorporate CTBs, that enhances the strength and preserves the good ductility.”

-During experiments, scientists mainly included metals like copper, gold, silver, and platinum.
+Scientists mainly included metals like copper, gold, silver, and platinum during experiments.

 Dao explained, “If you design these materials with structures in the size range explored in this work, which involves features smaller than a few hundred nanometers across, “you need to be aware of these kinds of deformation modes.”